FACTBOX-British royals in court | Entertainment

 He refused to recognise the authority of the court to hear his prosecution, but was found guilty and sentenced to death.
 PRINCE ANDREW

-Harry's uncle was sued in the United States in 2021 by Virginia Giuffre for allegedly sexually abusing her when she was a teenager, in a case focused on Andrew's friendship with the late Jeffrey Epstein, the financier and convicted sex offender who she said also sexually abused her.
+Harry's uncle was sued in the United States in 2021 by Virginia Giuffre for allegedly sexually abusing her when she was a teenager.
+That case focused on Andrew's friendship with the late Jeffrey Epstein, the financier and convicted sex offender who Giuffre said also sexually abused her.
 Andrew settled the case last year.
 He did not admit wrongdoing in the settlement and did not appear in court.
 He has not been charged with any criminal offence.

 PRINCESS ANNE The Princess Royal, the only daughter of the late Queen Elizabeth, pleaded guilty to speeding in 2001.
 She was fined 400 pounds and given five penalty points on her driving licence.